 - Transfer yolk mixture to a piping bag fitted with a plain or star tip, or to a Ziplock bag.
 If using a Ziplock bag, seal bag and snip off one corner.
 Pipe yolk mixture into empty egg whites.

 - Sprinkle filled eggs with paprika.
 Chill until serving.

 Who Dished It Up First: I’m not sure where the first deviled egg originated.
 I’ve heard that stuffed eggs were featured in medieval cookbooks, so they’ve probably been around for awhile.
-I adapted this recipe from myrecipes.com.
+This is my version of deviled eggs.